 Amit Shah: TRS, Congress busy in minority appeasement

-Addressing an election rally in Narayanpeth, he reiterated that the Bharatiya Janata Party (BJP) will not allow the Telangana Rashtra Samithi (TRS) to provide 12 percent reservations to Muslims as there was no provision for religion-based quota in the Constitution.
+Addressing an election rally here, he reiterated that the Bharatiya Janata Party (BJP) will not allow the Telangana Rashtra Samithi (TRS) to provide 12 per cent reservations to Muslims as there was no provision for religion-based quota in the Constitution.

 He alleged that the Congress was promising reservation for minorities in government contracts.
 "Rahul Gandhi says if Congress comes to power, it will build a separate hospital for minorities.
 What is the crime of the poor who are not from minorities?" asked Shah.